From Dalai Lama to Desmond Tutu, from Amish to Rwanda, Peace Takes Forgiveness

 THE FILM version of Forgiveness on DVD also is available on Amazon.

-The Dalai Lama writes in the Foreword to Forgiveness: “Forgiveness is difficult and complex.
+The Dalai Lama writes in the Foreword to this new book: “Forgiveness is difficult and complex.
 It can involve issues of justice and reparations and of course deep seated anger and the wish for revenge.
 Forgiveness is not a question of forgetting the wrong done; if you’ve forgotten what was done, there is nothing to forgive.
 Forgiveness involves refusing to allow yourself to give in to anger and the desire for revenge.
 This is why forgiveness ultimately brings peace.”

 HIGHLIGHTS OF INTERVIEW WITH PBS FILMMAKER HELEN WHITNEY